dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### makeChamferCut(iObjects, iEdges, iSizes, iLabels):

+	Description:

-	makeChamferCut(iObjects, iEdges, iSizes, iLabels) - makes PartDesing Chamfer cut for edges array.
+		Makes PartDesing Chamfer cut for edges array.
 But you can set different size for each edge.
 		Yes, you give edge objects, and you make chamfer for each edge, one by one, with different size, but the most funny part is that the selected edge not exists because the Cube object not exists ;-)

-##### Args:
+##### Description:

 		iObjects: array of objects to cut
 		iEdges: dict() of arrays [ edgeObj1, edgeObj2 ], edgeArr = iEdges[iObjects[0]]